Net zero and climate change

 Why Bristol?

-In the second of three episodes about the world of nuclear energy production in the UK, researchers from the School of Physics discuss why nuclear and renewable energy need to work together to make for a much more stable electricity system.
+In the third of three short films about the world of nuclear energy production, researchers from the School of Physics discuss how material science help us to keep nuclear power stations operating safely for longer.

 Climate research in action